Oroquieta

-Oroquieta, officially the City of Oroquieta (Dakbayan sa Oroquieta; Lungsod ng Oroquieta), is a component city and capital of the province of Misamis Occidental, Philippines.
+Oroquieta, (originally known as Layawan), officially the City of Oroquieta (Dakbayan sa Oroquieta; Lungsod ng Oroquieta), is a component city and capital of the province of Misamis Occidental, Philippines.
 According to the 2024 census, it has a population of 71,373 people.

 Etymology

 Oroquieta is named after the Basque settlement of Orokieta (spelled "Oroquieta" in Spanish) in Navarra, Spain.
 It was the birthplace of the Franciscan Friar Tomás Casado, who was the first Spanish parish priest of Oroquieta and was an important figure in its early foundation.